-This course gives students a supervised field placement in a grades 1-6 classroom that is economically and/or socioeconomically diverse.
+This course gives students a supervised field placement opportunity to develop planning, instruction, assessment, and community building skills within their discipline through active participation and involvement in an elementary classroom (grades 1-6).
+Early preparation for the Teacher Performance Assessment Portfolio is addressed.
 Eureka College supervisor(s) will observe and assess student performance in the field.
 Available only to elementary education majors.
 80 clock hour minimum.
 Assignment and tasks will align to methods coursework.
 CANNOT be taken concurrently with EDU372A or EDU373A.